chrischow/dataandstuff/_posts/2018-08-30-a-fresh-start.md

 ---
 layout: post
 title: A Fresh Start!
-subtitle: I've made the switch: WordPress to GitHub.
-R to Python.
+subtitle: I've made the switch: WordPress to GitHub, R to Python.
 ---

 It's been a while since I've posted on my [data&stuff (WordPress)](http://dataandstuff.wordpress.com) blog.
 The reason is that I've come to the realisation that while R is extremely useful, Python is the future.
 I spent the past few weeks picking up Python: I did several online courses and I'm currently working on a simple project, the [Kaggle Titanic Machine Learning](https://www.kaggle.com/c/titanic) problem.